jamesshore/ergotest/docs/automation_api.md

 ## testCaseResult.errorRender

 * testCaseResult.errorRender?: unknown

+> **Warning:** Visual changes to the output of this method are not considered breaking changes.

 If this test failed, contains the error rendering.
 Throws an exception if the test didn't fail.